multiversx/mx-chain-go/txcache/README.md

 func selectTransactions(gasRequested, maxNum):
     // Setup phase
-    senders := list of all current senders in the mempool, in an arbitrary order bunchesOfTransactions := sourced from senders; nonces-gap-free, duplicates-free, nicely sorted by nonce
+    senders := list of all current senders in the mempool, in an arbitrary order bunchesOfTransactions := sourced from senders; middle-nonces-gap-free, duplicates-free, nicely sorted by nonce

     // Holds selected transactions
     selectedTransactions := empty